Your registration includes a day of fun and fitness plus activities and support from the day you register until the Bloomin' Metric®.

 The upper loop enters Newtown and finds its way through narrow, winding roads, past lily ponds and crashing waterfalls within the Poverty Hollow section of the course.
 As the route circles around you will find yourself in farm country with plenty of horses, cows, sheep and goats watching you pass by.

 There are three food stops along this route to make sure you are completely refueled for the remainder of the ride.
 After the rollercoaster ride around the Saugatuck Reservoir, you'll flatten out somewhat as you head down toward the shore and into the park at Sherwood Island.
-Access to cues & map and GPX file for the 100 km route for download will be available a few weeks prior to the event.
+Access to cues & map and GPX file for the 25 km route for download are not available yet.